 After you’ve completed filling the student section, you’ll be asked to provide information about your parents.
 Even if you do not stay with your parents, it is a must to fill up this section and provide parent demographics.
-You will be prompted to fill up their names, mailing address and other information.
+You will be prompted to fill up their names, mailing addresses, and other information.

 Provide Financial Information:

 After you complete the parents’ information section, you will have to fill in the FInancial section.
 You’ll be prompted to fill in the financial information of your household i.e., both your income information and your parents’ income information.
 You can use the IRS data retrieval tool available on your online FAFSA to automatically pull out necessary data from tax returns.

 Review FAFSA Application